onflow/flow-go/CONTRIBUTING.md

 We try to follow the coding guidelines from the Go community.

-- Code should be formatted using `gofmt`
+- Code should be formatted using `go fmt`
 - Code should pass the linter: `make lint`
 - Code should follow the guidelines covered in [Effective Go](http://golang.org/doc/effective_go.html)